How to make a living when you have multiple chemical sensitivity

 Whether to tell at a job interview

-If you go through a job interview, you do not have to tell you are disabled, and they are not allowed to ask, according to the law in the United States (and probably many other countries).
+If you go through a job interview, you do not have to tell them you are disabled, and they are not allowed to ask, according to the law in the United States (and probably many other countries).
 Legally, they cannot reject your application because you are disabled, but studies show that if they know, then they are less likely to offer a job.

-Whether to volunteer that information or not must depend on the situation.
+Whether to volunteer that information or not depends on the situation.
 In some cases it can help you gauge whether you want the job or not, depending on how the prospective boss reacts.
 Regardless of what the law says, if you need significant accommodations it may not happen.
 They are not required to meet “unreasonable” requests.
 What is “reasonable” is very fluid, a large company may be more able to accommodate than a small one.

 If you decide to disclose your disability, a good time may be if you are asked why you applied to work for that particular outfit.
 Think about how you’d respond to that in a positive way.